Find Affordable College Courses

 66 Yearly Graduations

 Bowling Green State University - Main Campus tops the list of the most popular school in the U.S. for assistive/augmentative technology and rehabilitation engineering majors who are seeking their master's degree.
 Each year, around 18,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,776 per year, while in-state graduate students, on average, pay $8,017 per year.
-The assistive/augmentative technology and rehabilitation engineering program at Bowling Green State University - Main Campus awarded 66 master's degrees during the 2020-2021 school year.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 92% were women.
+The average in-state tuition for full-time undergraduates is $11,010 per year, while in-state graduate students, on average, pay $8,418 per year.
+During the most recent year for which we have data, 66 people received their master's degree in assistive/augmentative technology and rehabilitation engineering from BGSU.
+Of these students, 89% were women and 10% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to assistive/augmentative technology and rehabilitation engineering that offer master’s degrees.